Richard Carwardine

 Richard John Carwardine (born 12 January 1947) is a Welsh historian and academic.
 He specialises in American politics and religion in the era of the American Civil War.

 The professor is best known for his work on President Abraham Lincoln and was President of Corpus Christi College, Oxford, from 2010 to 2016.

 Early life

 Born in Cardiff, Wales, the son of John Francis Carwardine and Beryl Jones, he attended Maesycwmmer Primary School and Monmouth School, before going up to Corpus Christi College, Oxford, as William Jones Exhibitioner, graduating BA in modern history 1968 (MA 1972).
 He pursued further studies in history at The Queen's College, Oxford, receiving a Doctor of Philosophy in 1975.
-Carwardine then went to the University of California, Berkeley, as the Ochs-Oakes Senior Scholar in American History and Institutions.
+Carwardine went to the University of California, Berkeley, as the Ochs-Oakes Senior Scholar in American History and Institutions for academic year 1969-70.

 While a student at Oxford, Carwardine played the role of Cornelius in the film Doctor Faustus (1967) with Richard Burton and Elizabeth Taylor.
 In a 2025 interview, he said, "I've continued to act and have just played Cymbeline in the play of that name with the company I helped found in the 1980s, the Abbey Shakespeare Players".